st7ma784/image-builder/README.md

 Path to the Dockerfile.
 Defaults to `Dockerfile` at the root of the repository.

+### `auto_dockerfile`

+Use a curated Dockerfile provided by Beaker instead of a custom Dockerfile included in the repository.
+Must be one of the following options:
+ - `python-pip`: Python 3.7 with GPU support.
+Dependencies are installed with pip; requirements.txt must exist in the repository.

 ### `github_token`

 The GitHub token is used to authenticate with the GitHub Package Registry for caching Docker builds.
 If omitted, caching will be disabled.